DiamondLightSource/epicsdbbuilder/master/_sources/api.rst.txt

 Initialisation
 --------------

-..  function:: InitialiseDbd(epics_base, host_arch=None)
+..  function:: InitialiseDbd(epics_base=None, host_arch=None)

+    This must be called once before calling any other functions.
+There are two possible mechanisms for locating EPICS base libraries and dbds.

+    1. Using the epicscorelibs_ library.
+If ``epics_base`` is ``None`` then the ``epicscorelibs`` package will be imported and used as the source of libraries and dbds.

-    This must be called once before calling any other functions.  `epics_base` must be an absolute path to the directory containing EPICS base, in particular this directory must contain both ``dbd/base.dbd`` and ``lib/``.
+    2. Locally install EPICS.
+If ``epics_base`` is provided, then it must be an absolute path to the directory containing EPICS base, in particular this directory must contain both ``dbd/base.dbd`` and ``lib/``.
 This function will load the base EPICS dbd file.

-    The host architecture can normally be computed automatically, but if this computation fails this can be specified by setting `host_arch`.
+The host architecture can normally be computed automatically, but if this computation fails this can be specified by setting ``host_arch``.

 ..  function:: LoadDbdFile(dbdfile, on_use=None)